ndCurveMaster

 image016

-In the background, you can already observe changes in the coefficients and exponents of the model, and the scatter plot looks promising.
+In the background, you can already see changes in the model's coefficients and exponents, and the scatter plot looks promising.
 Click "OK" in this window to complete the curve fitting process.
-Below, you'll find a spreadsheet displaying the optimal model coefficients:
+Below is a table showing the optimal model coefficients:

 By introducing these coefficients into the regression equation (1), we obtain the following formula:

-These coefficients are crucial in understanding the relationship between our variables and fitting the curve effectively.
+These coefficients are crucial for understanding the relationship between the variables and fitting the curve effectively.

 You can download the spreadsheet illustrating the above solution from the link: Download the tutorial spreadsheet.